Aymen-Mohammednur/Negadras-Frontend/README.md

 ### How to run
+A web version has been ported and deployed.
+Please note that this does not mirror the performance or user experience one would get with an Android or iOS device.
+Some artifacts may also appear as the codebase was developed with mobile devices in mind.
+With all that said, the web version of the client can be found [here](https://stark-brushlands-69254.herokuapp.com/ "Negadras Backend Link").

+To run the client locally, do the following:
-1. Clone this repo.
+1. Clone this repository.
+2. `fluter pub get`
+3. `flutter run`

-2. Make sure you have a running instance of the [backend](https://github.com/Aymen-Mohammednur/Negadras-Backend "Negadras Backend Link").
+Note that this will automatically connect to the backend hosted on herokuapp.
+If you want to host a local instance of the backend, follow the instructions [here](https://github.com/Aymen-Mohammednur/Negadras-Backend "Negadras Backend Link").
-3. Make sure the `REST_API_URL` variable in the ./lib/auth/constants/string.dart file is set to the URL of the backend.
-4. `fluter pub get`
-5. `flutter run`